Subdivided flat

 Subdivided flats (also called subdivided units) are flats divided into two or more separate units to house more people.
 The flats' original partition walls are usually removed, and new ones are erected.
 New toilets and kitchens are installed, and internal drains are added or altered.
 These updates can compromise the building's safety and hygiene.

 Hong Kong

 It is estimated that 280,000 people live in subdivided flats or other similarly undesirable conditions, mostly located in old residential buildings.
-Many subdivided flats are even smaller than prison cells in Hong Kong.
 According to a study by the Society for Community Organization, people living in subdivided flats are mainly unemployed citizens, low-income families and new immigrants.
 The median living area per person of a subdivided flat was found to be 40 square feet for small suite and 30 square feet (2.8 sqm) for cubicle in 2009.

 Causes

 Housing shortage

 The insufficient supply of housing in Hong Kong is one of the important forces leading to subdivided units.
 According to the Grassroots Housing Rental Price Research Report 2011, released by the Society for Communication Organisation, the Hong Kong government's failure to accurately forecast future housing demand is the leading cause of the shortage.
 After the government reduced the building of public housing from three million units to half a million units per year in 2006, the demand for public housing increased sharply.
 The waiting list for public housing increased from 129,000 to 152,000 in 2010 (a 17.8% rise within one year).
 As a result of the long wait, many people turned to subdivided flats, where the rentals are much cheaper than private housing.